Dental Fillings in Washington DC

-As is the case with tooth extractions, your dentist will place a numbing gel on your gums, tongue, and inner cheek, followed by injecting an anesthetic into your gums before carrying out the filling process.
-After allowing about ten minutes for the numbing to take effect, the procedure will begin.
-Before actually filling the tooth, your dentist must eliminate any decayed material.
+In order to begin the dental filling treatment, the dentist will place a numbing gel on your gums, tongue, and inner cheek, followed by injecting an anesthetic into your gums before carrying out the filling process.
+After allowing about ten minutes for the numbing to take effect, the dentist must eliminate any decayed material.

 He or she typically removes decay with the widely recognized dental drill, but we also offer air abrasion technology.
 This technique uses an air jet and aluminum particles to blast away the decayed portion of the tooth gently.
 We’ll also remove a small amount of the remaining healthy material to ensure no decay remains.

-Once we’re sure all the decay has been eliminated, we’ll fill the space left behind.
-At one point in history, fillings were made of lead.
-Of course, the medical world soon unearthed the dangers of this element.
+Once the dentist is sure all the decay has been eliminated, they will fill the space left behind.
 We now have several different options when it comes to dental filling materials, with a couple being more widely used than others.

 - Composites: Dental composites are made of a mixture of glass and plastic.
-Composite fillings are a little more expensive than those made of amalgam, but they’re less noticeable, so many people prefer them.
-They more closely resemble teeth in color, and we can add hues to render them an almost exact match to your natural teeth.
-They offer the same strength of amalgam, but they usually don’t last as long.
-They’re also more prone to staining from coffee, tea, nicotine, and age.
+Composite fillings can be more expensive than those made of amalgam, but they are also less noticeable, so many patients prefer them.
+These more closely resemble teeth in color, and hues can be added to render them an almost exact match to your natural teeth.
+They offer the same strength of amalgam, but are more prone to staining from coffee, tea, nicotine, and age.

 Indirect Dental Restoration Options

-When teeth have been damaged too severely to be filled, or the location of a cavity makes filling an impractical solution, indirect restoration comes into play.
+When teeth have been damaged too severely to be filled, or the location of a cavity makes filling an impractical solution, indirect restoration can be a beneficial solution.
 Inlays are placed in the cusp of the tooth, just inside the inner edges of the chewing surface.
 Onlays may cover one or more tip of a tooth as well as a portion of the cusp.
 Crowns cover the chewing surface entirely.

-We’ll need to numb your gums and surrounding soft tissues with topical and injected anesthetics.
-Then, we’ll remove the unhealthy portion of your tooth if decay is the reason behind the procedure.
-From there, we’ll file the remainder of your tooth so the restoration materials will adhere to it more securely.
-We’ll make an impression of your tooth to be sent to a lab where your crown, inlay, or onlay will be created.
-After applying a sealant, and possibly a temporary crown, we’ll schedule your appointment for placement of the apparatus, and you’ll be sent home.
+The remainder of your tooth will be filed so the restoration materials will adhere to it more securely.
+An impression of your tooth will be made to be sent to a lab where your crown, inlay, or onlay will be created.
+After applying a sealant, and possibly a temporary crown, the team will schedule your appointment for placement of the apparatus.

-When you return to our office, we’ll need to affix the permanent onlay, inlay, or crown to your tooth using dental cement.
-We’ll smooth any rough or uneven areas and make sure your bite is even and comfortable.
-Strength and functionality will be returned while the pain you probably felt before the procedure will be eliminated.
+When you return to the office, the dentist will need to affix the permanent onlay, inlay, or crown to your tooth using dental cement.
+They will smooth any rough or uneven areas and make sure your bite is even and comfortable.
+Strength and functionality will be returned while the pain you may have felt before the procedure will be eliminated.

 A Viable Solution for a Variety of Situations

 Direct and indirect restoration techniques are less costly and extensive alternatives when only a portion of your tooth is damaged, and we have a variety of materials available to fit your needs and budget.
-These procedures aren’t appropriate for everyone, but we’ll discuss your unique situation to determine which approach would be best for you.
-Call the Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry at 202-363-2500 or send us your name and email address via our website to schedule an appointment, you can also visit our dental services page to learn more about our full scope of services provided.
+These procedures aren’t appropriate for everyone, but we can discuss your unique situation to determine which approach would be best for you.
+Learn about our full-mouth restorations.